gen2brain/raylib-go/README.md

 ### Documentation

 Documentation on [GoDoc](https://godoc.org/github.com/gen2brain/raylib-go/raylib).
 Also check raylib [cheatsheet](http://www.raylib.com/cheatsheet/cheatsheet.html).
+If you have problems or need assistance there is an active community in the #raylib-go channel of the [Raylib Discord Server](https://discord.gg/raylib) that can help.

 ### Example